On Modern Money Theory

 Modern Money Theory Revisited

-In 2013, an extended text on Modern Money Theory (MMT) - the one after the next - was among the first postings on this website.
+In 2013, an extended text on Modern Money Theory (MMT) - the third posting below - was among the first entries on this website.
 Ever since, the MMT page has constantly been among the pages visited the most often.

 In the meanwhile, quite a few politicians who feel uneasy about the overall financial situation but have no remedy at hand are giving an ear to MMT's siren song of 'Don't worry about imbalances, deficits and debt'.
 It’s still the same false promise…